 Data Protection Officer

 The Data Protection Officer (the “DPO”) is responsible for ensuring the Centre is compliant with the GDPR and with this policy.
-This post is held by Anil Mepani[NAME], [POSITION], [EMA dpoIL].
-[In addition, a Deputy DPO will be appointed by the School a member of staff – Mrs Dawn Moore (e mail the same as above).
+This post is held by Anil Mepani, (Co-opted Governor (Email: dpo@oeyc.herts.sch.uk).
+In addition, a Deputy DPO will be appointed by the School who will be a member of staff – Mrs Dawn Moore (e mail the same as above).
 Any questions or concerns about the operation of this policy should be referred in the first instance to the DPO.

 The DPO will play a major role in embedding essential aspects of the GDPR into the Centre’s culture, from ensuring the data protection principles are respected to preserving data subject rights, recording data processing activities and ensuring the security of processing.